epam/Wilma/wilma-extras/shortCircuit/README.md

 Of course, when a request arrives, somehow we should decide if it should be forwarded to the original target, or we have the proper response already in the cache, and therefore a stub answer should be generated.
 This task is done by the `ShortCircuitChecker` class, that implements Wilma's `ConditionChecker` interface.
-What its `checkCondition` method do?
+What its `checkCondition` method does?
 It determines if the request and its response are cached already or not, and
-+ If the request is cached and the response is available already, then returns true (need to be stubbed).
++ if the request is cached and the response is available already, then returns true (need to be stubbed).
-+ Any other case, returns with false (just let the request go through) but ensures that at least the request is cached, giving the possibility to the `ResponseInterceptor` to preserve the answer as soon as it arrives.
++ any other case, returns with false (just let the request go through) but ensures that at least the request is cached, giving the possibility to the `ResponseInterceptor` to preserve the answer as soon as it arrives.

-The last implementation part is the `ShortCircuitResponseGenerator` that generates an empty response first (see `TemplateGenerator` interface implementation) and the fills the response properly from the cache (see `TemplateFormatter` interface implementation).
+The last implementation part is the `ShortCircuitResponseGenerator` that generates an empty response first (see `TemplateGenerator` interface implementation) and then fills the response properly from the cache (see `ResponseFormatter` interface implementation).

 The final part is the stub configuration file that connects all the things together.
 It can be found in `src/main/java/resources` folder.
 Its condition-descriptor part contains 2 conditions connected with AND logic: